michael-sumner/go-make-things/content/articles/2017-11-03-smarter-polyfill-loading-with-polyfill-io.md

 - Code
 - JavaScript
 date: '2017-11-03'
+permalink: /smarter-polyfill-loading-with-polyfill-io/
 title: Smarter polyfill loading with polyfill.io
+url: /2017/11/03/smarter-polyfill-loading-with-polyfill-io
 ---

-Yesterday, I showed you [how to use polyfill.io to conditionally load polyfills](/should-you-conditionally-load-polyfills/) only for the browsers that need them.
+Yesterday, I showed you [how to use polyfill.io to conditionally load polyfills](https://gomakethings.com/should-you-conditionally-load-polyfills/) only for the browsers that need them.

 What JavaScript methods and browser APIs does [polyfill.io](https://polyfill.io) support?
 [Quite a few!](https://polyfill.io/v2/docs/features/)